British Actress Says Suffered smear Campaign After Accusing Polanski - UrduPoint

 British Actress Says Suffered 'smear Campaign' After Accusing Polanski

-Paris, (APP - UrduPoint / Pakistan Point News - 6th Mar, 2024) British actress Charlotte Lewis on Tuesday told a French court she had been the victim of a "smear campaign" after she accused Franco-Polish filmmaker Roman Polanski of raping her as a teenager.
+Paris, (APP - UrduPoint / Pakistan Point News - 6th Mar, 2024) British actress Charlotte Lewis on Tuesday accused filmmaker Roman Polanski of raping her as a teenager and said she had become the victim of a "smear campaign" after she spoke up about it.

-"It nearly destroyed my life," the 56-year-old told a criminal court in the French capital, which is hearing a defamation case against Polanski.
+"It nearly destroyed my life," the 56-year-old told a criminal court in the French capital, which is hearing a defamation case against the film director.

-Polanski, who was not present at Tuesday's hearing, faces charges that he defamed Lewis after she accused him of a rape in the 1980s.
+Polanski, who was not present at Tuesday's hearing, faces charges that he defamed Lewis after she accused him of abusing her in the 1980s.

+"He raped me," Lewis said, explaining it had taken her time to put a name on the incident that occurred in Paris when she was 16.

+At the time, "I wasn't aware that what happened to me was a rape," she said.
+But "I knew something felt wrong."

 The France-born filmmaker retorted that it was a "heinous lie" in a 2019 conversation with the Paris Match magazine.